insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/Dynamics Business Central/2021-12-11-generic-nav2015-extension.md

 |PagePartID|AEC Contact Details CardPart|

 b) We have added our Extension page `AEC Application Contact LP` (33064482) as a part type with the name `AEC Application Contact List`.
    Click on Property button and the AEC Application Contact List window appears.
-Page AEC Application Contact LP SubPageLink field is `CustomerNo` and base page SubPageLink field is `No.`
+Page AEC Application Contact LP lists SubPageLink field as `CustomerNo` and base page SubPageLink field as `No.`.

 ![manualchange-contactcard2](/staticfiles/connectors/media/application-connector/navextension/manualchange-contactcard2.png)